osulp/main-site/README.md

 1. `composer outdated -m drupal/\*`
 1. To check for only updates that are required by this distribution's composer.json
 1. `composer outdated -D drupal/\*`
-1. Get updates
+1. Get updates:
    - To update a specific package only
      - `composer update vendor/package`
      - eg `composer update drupal/my_module`
    - Update only core and it's dependencies
      - `composer update drupal/core-composer-scaffold drupal/core-recommended drupal/core-dev --with-all-dependencies`
    - Get all updates
      - `composer update`

-9. Commit the changed composer.json and composer.lock and push
+1. Commit the changed composer.json and composer.lock and push

+### Automated

+Requirements:

+1. Local `composer` install
+1. Github [Personal Access Token](https://github.com/settings/tokens) for composer to access custom repositories.
+1. Composer auth tokens in default install location: `~/.composer/auth.json`.
+Otherwise update `docker-compose.yml`

+Process:

+1. Run `dev/update.sh`
+1. You will several update options:
+   - Dry-run: run `compose update -o --dry-run` to see which modules that needs updates
+   - Dev: run `compose update -o --dev` to install updates for the development environment
+   - Prod: run `compose update -o --no-dev` to install updates for the production environment
+1. Your `composer.lock` file will update according to your `composer.json` file and selection
+1. Then you can commit the changed `composer.json` and `composer.lock` and push

 ## Local Development